orbitoosoft/orbitootoolkit/doc/README-ADVANCED.md

 Finally we can invoke `PaymentService` from `OrderService` and process the callback.
 This will be done in three steps:
-* first we will choose an unique service reference
+* first we will define an unique service reference
 * then we will invoke `PaymentService` with the chosen service reference
 * finally we will specify callback `@Bean` and we will bind it to the chosen service reference